Saved Schools

 Rodriguez Elementary

-Rodriguez Elementary, nominated by NewSchools Venture Fund, is a elementary school in San Marcos, Texas that describes itself as a public district school serving learners from a primarily rural area.
+Rodriguez Elementary, nominated by NewSchools Venture Fund, is an elementary school in San Marcos, Texas, that describes itself as a public district school serving learners from a primarily rural area.

 Location San Marcos, Texas